jhigh13/tri-recruiting/docs/tri_talent_id_spec.md

 ## 2. Database Schema Creation

-Use `SQLAlchemy` with declarative syntax for Python ORM interaction with PostgreSQL.
+Use `SQLAlchemy` with declarative syntax for Python ORM interaction with SQLite.

 Tables: